ProSuite/techblog/_posts/2020-07-08-shared-assembly-attributes.md

 layout: post
 title: Shared Assembly Attributes
 author: ujr
-date: 2020-07-03
+date: 2020-07-07
 ---

+**Abstract:** in a solution with many projects, it may be useful to extract constant information from the per-project *AssemblyInfo.cs* into a solution-wide *SharedAssemblyInfo.cs* file.

+## About Assembly Attributes

 An assembly (.dll or .exe file) contains four types of data: (1) an assembly manifest, (2) an application manifest, (3) compiled code, (4) resources.

-The assembly manifest is automatically embedded into the assembly by the compiler.
-It contains the assembly name and version, a directory of contained types and resources, and other meta information.
+The assembly manifest contains assembly name and version, a directory of contained types and resources, and other meta information.
+It is automatically embedded into the assembly by the compiler.

 Name, version, and meta information is provided by `[assembly: AssemblyFoo(...)]` attributes.
 They must